-1. Fake Affiliate Marketing Training
+1. Misleading Affiliate Marketing Training Courses and eBooks

 2. Get-Rich-Quick Offers

-If anyone tries to sell you a "secret system that works," don't believe them.
 Legitimate affiliate marketing takes a bit of time to learn and while you will make money from it, it doesn't happen overnight.
 You need a strategy and you need to implement it well before you make any income.

-3. No Product/Service to Sell
+3. No or Fake Product/Service to Sell

-Affiliate marketers make their money by promoting someone else's product or services.
+In affiliate marketing, affiliate marketers make their money by promoting someone else's product or services.
 If a company is promising you thousands of dollars in income, look closer.
 What is it that you're actually selling?
 If there is no actual product or service, it's nothing more than a scam.